sahil00016/Sales-analytics-forecasting/README.md

 # Sales Analytics & Forecasting Project

-This project demonstrates an end-to-end sales analytics and forecasting solution using Python (Pandas, Prophet) for ETL, data transformation, and machine learning, and Power BI for interactive business dashboards.
-The workflow is inspired by enterprise-grade Azure architectures, but implemented locally for accessibility and speed.
+This project demonstrates an end-to-end sales analytics and forecasting solution using **Azure Data Factory, Synapse Analytics, Databricks, Python (Pandas, Prophet)** for ETL, data transformation, and machine learning, and **Power BI** for interactive business dashboards.
+The workflow is inspired by enterprise-grade Azure architectures and includes both cloud and local implementations for accessibility and speed.

 ## Project Overview

 **Objective:**
-Analyze and forecast retail sales data, visualize trends, and build a resume-worthy analytics dashboard.
+Analyze and forecast retail sales data, visualize trends, and build a resume-worthy analytics dashboard using Azure and local tools.

 **Dataset:**
 - Walmart Sales Forecasting Dataset ([Kaggle link](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/data))